computerlabtx/lab/README.md

 * Create a new repository, make sure to mark it as a private repository

-## Work with your GitHub repositoy
+## Work with your GitHub repository

-Go to your GitHub repositoy page and click on "Clone or download" button, copy the repository link, here we use our lab repository as example,
+Go to your GitHub repository page and click on "Clone or download" button, copy the repository link, here we use our lab repository as example,

 ```